Li Auto Inc. (LI) Downgrade Issued by Wall Street Gurus

-Li Auto Inc. (NASDAQ:LI) went down by -1.07% from its latest closing price compared to the recent 1-year high of $28.49.
-The company’s stock price has collected -1.34% of loss in the last five trading sessions.
-Barron’s reported 19 hours ago that NIO, Xpeng, and Li Report Earnings Soon.
-Here’s What to Expect.
+Li Auto Inc. (NASDAQ:LI) went up by 7.92% from its latest closing price compared to the recent 1-year high of $40.81.
+The company’s stock price has collected 17.91% of gains in the last five trading sessions.
+Press Release reported on 11/13/20 that Thinking about trading options or stock in Ford, Draftkings, Li Auto, Vipshop Holdings, or Halozyme Therapeutics?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.